 Previous | Next

 - Dallas County should expand its nondiscrimination policy for county workers to include gender identity, sexual orientation, religion, marital status, and veteran status.
 Currently, the Dallas County Human Resources policy protects county workers on the basis of color, national origin, sex, age, or disability.
 We believe that to achieve true equity for all, these protections should be expanded to include some of the most marginalized in our community.
-By doing so, the county sets an example for municipalities in Dallas County, as well as for the rest of the state.
+By doing so, the County sets an example for municipalities in Dallas County, as well as for the rest of the state.

-- Dallas County residents should be able to access health care before, throughout, and after pregnancy.
+- Dallas County residents should be able to access health care before, during, and after pregnancy.
 Dallas County Health and Human Services should ensure that all low-income Dallas residents have access to comprehensive prenatal and postpartum care.

 Previous | Next